TeasingSisyphus/cuttleV1/README.md

 -Change 404's into json errors in Controllers (for finds) -Change conditionals to use temp variables
 	-Do this for turn checking
+-Flesh out readyView to display the number of players in the game and who is ready

 ONE-OFF RESOLVES FRONT-END: